gpiskas/gpiskas.github.io/src/content/posts/what-is-new-java-21-lts-with-practical-examples.md

 tags:
   - java
   - features
+  - upgrade
   - spring
 type: post
 ---

 Java, one of the most enduring and widely used programming languages, continues to evolve with each release, offering developers new tools and capabilities to create robust and efficient applications.
 With the arrival of Java 21, the latest **Long-Term Support (LTS)** version, developers have access to a plethora of new features and enhancements that further boost the language's versatility and performance.
-In this blog post, we will find out what is new and noteworthy in Java 21, which reached **General Availability (GA) on 19.09.2023**.
+In this blog post, we will find out what is new and noteworthy in Java 21, which reached **General Availability (GA) on 19.09.2023**, but also what has been released since Java 17.

 ## Table of Contents